35 Fun Things to Do in Chicago in September from a Local

 1. Get Out on one of Chicagoland’s Best Hikes

 Chicagoans have access to more than 600 parks in 8,800 acres of the Chicago Park District and nearly 70,000 acres of the Cook County Forest Preserves in and around the city.
-From Promontory Point and LaBaugh Woods in the city to Matthiessen State Park and Midewin National Tallgrass Prairie, I rounded up my favorite hikes in the region.
+From Promontory Point and LaBaugh Woods in the city to Matthiessen State Park and Midewin National Tallgrass Prairie, I rounded up my favorite hikes around Chicago.

 view of trees with fall leaves from a cave